Alfo05/practical_work_i_oop_-12-/repo/README.md

 The program has been developed into 7 classes (with the Program class), in which every class does something spefic.
 The classes in the program are as they follow:

-**PROGRAM**: This is the entry point of the program, in which the airport in instantiatiated with the initial amount of runways the airport will have and the amount of planes there are in the airport.
+**PROGRAM**: This is the entry point of the program, in which the airport is instantiatiated with the initial amount of runways the airport will have and the amount of planes there are in the airport.
 Then the program is taken to a method in the Airport class which displays a menu for the user.

 **AIRPORT**: This is probably the most important class in the whole program as it instantiates, manages shows and loads aircrafts (either manually or from a file) checks their ID in each case to see if they are no planes with the same ID, instantiates the Runways as well as showing their current status, has all of the methods which interact with the user and their corresponding menus to be printed for the user to select various options of the simulation and also is in charge of advacing the ticks(unit of time) for all of the time the simulation is being executed.
 The attributes in this class are as they follow: